TV exec Samir Shah appointed chair of UK's BBC | Entertainment

 TV exec Samir Shah appointed chair of UK's BBC

-British television executive Samir Shah has been chosen as the government's preferred candidate to chair the BBC, culture minister Lucy Frazer said on Wednesday.
+British television executive Samir Shah has been chosen by the government to chair the BBC, culture minister Lucy Frazer said on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)